Mathematics and Design for Young Children

 Four Blocks

-I’d like to present an example of what I am driving at using this image of a child’s hand on a blue table with four flat blocks.
+I’d like to present an example of language.
+Here the language isn’t English; the language is unfinished wood blocks.
+I give you this single image of a child’s hand resting on a blue table upon which are four flat blocks.
+I don’t know any more than you do about how this happened.

-Building upon those projected meanings, we could assume pausing and photographing was normal in this particular setting.
+Building upon those agreements, we could assume pausing and photographing was normal in this particular setting.
 The child’s face isn’t included in the shot, which we could assume further that this moment was about the block arrangement rather than a photo about the child.
 Taking that one step farther, maybe the child expected, at times, that someone might stop, notice, comment, and even photograph their work.
 These are all meanings that have a reality because we agree, at least in terms of this discussion, that they are reasonable conclusions.

 Imagine, then, what might result next if you and your group of colleagues shared your own opinions of what might be going on for this child, whom you know, whose hand you see.
 Your thoughtful group might share your best guess not only about the child’s intention but also about the child’s aesthetic sensibility.
 Because you all get to discuss it, you could agree that this arrangement conveys information not only about number but also about beauty.
 The arrangement itself communicates much more than what one can easily say in words.
 That’s blocks as a language.